melisnurdonerler/DSA210-Project/README.md

 - **Privacy Considerations:** Anonymizing data reduced the granularity of some insights.

 ### **Personal Limitations**
-- **Technical Skills:** Advanced machine learning techniques were not fully utilized due to limited experience.
+- **Technical Skills:** Advanced machine learning techniques were not fully utilized.
-- **Visualization Constraints:** Interactive visualizations were not seamlessly integrated into the final report.
+- **Visualization Constraints:** Interactive visualizations were planned but not seamlessly integrated.

 ---

 ## **Future Work**
 - **Longitudinal Analysis:** Collect additional data over an extended period to observe evolving trends.
-- **Behavioral Insights:** Explore correlations between TikTok usage and metrics like productivity or mood.
+- **Behavioral Insights:** Explore correlations between TikTok usage and productivity or mood.
-- **Predictive Modeling:** Develop machine learning models to forecast usage patterns based on time or content type.
+- **Predictive Modeling:** Develop models to forecast usage patterns based on time or content type.
-- **Content Analysis:** Examine the psychological or behavioral impact of frequently consumed content.
+- **Content Analysis:** Investigate the psychological or behavioral impact of frequently consumed content.

 ---